simonemberton/Introduction_to_Creative_Coding/Week_02/README.md

 So, we're going to make use of a programming construct called a **variable**.
 A variable is essentially a space in the computer's memory that can be used to store data.
 Data could be lots of different things (we'll talk about this later on in the module) but here we are going to store numbers.

-Make sure you have a
+Make a new sketch by duplicating the 'empty-example' folder and make a sketch with a simple rect() Make sure you have a

 ```javascript